jeremylynch83/drjeremylynch/master/features.md

 * **Stroke** in 5–15% of cases, which may cause weakness, speech or vision problems.
 * About **1% risk of severe brain injury or death**.
 * Rarely, **Seizures** (epilepsy) or **infection** of the bone flap site.
-* Here’s a corrected version with smoother grammar and flow:
 * **Temporary discomfort**: Swelling and bruising of the face, sometimes causing the eyes to close for a few days; headaches; a feeling that the **bone flap** (the piece of skull replaced after surgery) moves – this is not dangerous and heals over time; and difficulty chewing or opening the mouth due to muscle healing, which usually resolves within six months.

 ## Can aneurysms recur after clipping?